enyojs/ares-project/KNOWN-BUGS.md

 Designer Drag&Drop feature works fine with Chrome Browser but is broken with other browsers.

+## npm libraries issues

+After Ares has beenis updated with `git` and `git submodule update`, the node library must updated with `npm -d install`.

+After several updates, you may encounter errors with the server like start failure or `project.json` corruption.
+In this case, `npm ls` will return errors showing problems with the content of the `node_modules` directory.

+These errors can be often be fixed by running `npm prune`.

+Otherwise, you will have to:

+* remove the whole `node_modules` directory
+* run `git submodule update --init --recursive`
+* run `npm -d install`.

 ## Style are lost on property changes in Designer with latest enyo version

 No work-around.